Land Stewardship Manager

 • Experience working with conservation easements, land trusts, and natural resource management

-• Familiarity with southern Colorado landscapes and communities is preferred
+• Familiarity with southern Colorado landscapes and communities

-• Proven experience working through identified issues with a diverse set of stakeholders including public land managers, working lands producers, and the general public
+• Proven experience working through identified issues with a diverse set of stakeholders, including public land managers, working lands producers, and the general public

 How to Apply